davmac314/dasynq/doc/USAGE.md

   thread.
 This requires a thread-safe event loop, and there are some limitations on use of certain methods.
 - Access the loop from multiple threads, including polling it from multiple threads.
-This requires (obviously) a thread-safe event loop, and places significant (but not necessarily problematic) limitations on the use of certain methods.
+This requires (obviously) a thread-safe event loop, and places significant - but not necessarily problematic - limitations on the use of certain methods.

 The restrictions when using multiple threads mainly concern the activation of callbacks.
 When an